carpetmaker3162/aphsctf-writeups/writeup.md

 Luckily, we don't need to do too much math ourselves.
 Z3 is a theorem prover which can also solve symbolic logic.
 We can treat the equations derived from the outputs of the prng as constraints, and solve for the unknown state values using Z3.

+To use Z3, we need to write a symbolic representation of the xorshift128+ algorithm—essentially expressing its operations using symbolic variables instead of concrete numeric values.

 Here's an example program to solve for future outputs given past outputs of V8's `Math.random()`.
 I wont go into too many implementation details but if you are interested it involves an interesting rabbit hole about how floating point numbers are represented (IEEE 754).

 ```